jarretthosey/contractersite/README.md

-Side project for a contracter site
+Side project for a contracter site, painting is the example practice